A white, beautiful smile can give you more than a confidence boost. Here’s why you, college grad, should whiten your teeth.

 While this sounds odd, dentists are experts on the entire facial layout, as well as the muscle and nerve systems.
 Not to mention, dentists are especially good at giving tiny, precise numbing injections.

 Dr. Russo is very well known for her Botox results and has many happy female and male patients that she sees every 3 months to keep them looking young.
 She also does private parties for small groups of people at a discounted unit rate.
-Always look for her advertisements on the website for upcoming parties.
+Don't forget to check the web specials for upcoming parties and deals.

 The Smile Spa offers a variety of dental and spa services.
 For more information or to make an appointment, click here.